awesomo4000/excellent/NEWHIRE.md

 ## Coding Standards

 - Use comma (,) after the last parameter in function definitions, struct definitions, function calls, etc. so the zig formatter will wrap lines and keep the line width less than 80 characters.
 You can also put a newline (\n) character after the '=' in an assignment, and zig will move the right side to the next line, and still understand the syntax.
 This is a good way to also shorten line width if needed.

 - Refactor common functionality so functions are short while maintaining the user-friendliness for the public API calls

 - When creating new examples in the `examples/` directory, name the output Excel files without the "zig-" prefix (e.g., use "comments1.xlsx" not "zig-comments1.xlsx").
 This ensures the output matches the reference files exactly.
+Many of the .zig examples in `testing/zig-c-binding-examples` use the "zig-examplename.xlsx" format, which is not to be used for generating examples in the high-level API examples.

 ## Common Problems & Troubleshooting